-NIMD and International Crisis Group are organizing a roundtable debate on elections, democracy, peace and conflict in Latin America.
+NIMD and International Crisis Group organized a roundtable debate on elections, democracy, peace and conflict in Latin America.

-The debate will take place at International Crisis Group office in Brussels on 19 April, and will address the role elections can play in either reinforcing democracy or fueling discontent.
+The debate took place at International Crisis Group office in Brussels on 19 April, and addressed the role elections can play in either reinforcing democracy or fueling discontent.

 Elections and Democracy in Latin America